Noncooperative Coordination for Decentralized Air Traffic Management: Research Program: Noncooperative coordination

 This formulation treats incentive design as a predictive control problem over equilibrium dynamics.
 Key questions include equilibrium reachability under bounded intervention, minimal incentive magnitude required to shift equilibrium basins, and safety preservation during transient evolution.

 In a congestion game motivated by AAM traffic allocation, illustrated in \Cref{fig:dynamic}, we demonstrate through a toy example that optimal incentive sequences can steer best-response trajectories toward target equilibria while respecting nonlinear feasibility constraints.
-These preliminary results suggest that dynamic, safety-aware incentive planning can expand the set of achievable equilibria beyond static mechanism design.